kloudkit/ws-docs/docs/editor/features.md

 ### Install at Boot

-Upon workspace startup, we evaluate the value of the `WS_EXTRA_FEATURES` environment variable in order to automate the installation of additional *features*.
+During startup, the workspace evaluates the `WS_EXTRA_FEATURES` environment variable to determine which *features* to install automatically.

 ```sh{2}
 docker run \